HoraceAchapa/ar/README.md

 ## Known Bugs

-My website is not quite responsive, but i am working on  it  to make it work better.
+My website is not quite responsive.

 ## Technologies Used

-- JAVASCRIPT:Used for validating inputs and returning errors
+- JAVASCRIPT:
 - HTML5
 - CSS3
 - GIT (for version control)

 ## Support and contact details

-- My Technical Mentor:Lawrence Karanja
-- My contacts:+254727325535
+- My contacts:+254704016774

 ## Licence